GSA/innovation.gov/_competition/schedule-fees.md

 Challenge participants will receive a Statement of Accomplishment from the Better Government Movement team for the successful completion of the Design Challenge.
 In order to receive a Statement of Accomplishment, participants are required to attend at least 10 out of 12 scheduled events.

-All workshops take place on Friday afternoons from 2-5 p.m. in downtown Washington, DC (with a remote option).
+All workshops take place on Friday afternoons from 2-5 p.m. in downtown Washington, DC.
 Participants should plan for an additional 4-5 hours outside of the Friday events to work on assignments with your team.

 ### White House Leadership Development Program Fellows Team:
 - February 12 to March 23: Scope out Cross Agency Priority Goal or Government-wide Problem

-### **Required Events (11 out of 13 sessions, 4 out of 5 virtual and 7 of 8 in person workshops) Fridays 2-5 p.m.:**
+### **Required Events Fridays 2-5 p.m.
+(Note: the dates and details below are subject to change)**

 - March 23rd - In Person - Orientation, Kickoff, Introductions
-- March 30th -  In Person - HCD/DT
+- March 30th -  Open Studio
-- April 6th - Virtual
+- April 6th - In Person: Human-Centered Design and Design Thinking
-- April 13th - In Person - Lean
+- April 13 - Open Studio
-- April 20th - Virtual
+- April 20th - Lean Startup
-- April 27th - In Person - Agile
+- April 27th - Open Studio
-- May 4th - Virtual
+- May 4th - Prototyping/MVP Session
-- May 11th - In Person - Prototyping
+- May 11th - Open Studio
-- May 18th - Virtual
+- May 18th - Agile Session
-- May 25th - In Person - Change Management
+- May 25th - Open Studio
-- June 1st - Virtual
+- June 1st - Change Management
+- June 8th - Open Studio
-- June 8th -  In Person - Pitching
+- June 15th - Pitching
+- June 22 - Open Studio Session
-- June 15th -  In Person - Pitch Presentations, Awards + Graduation
+- June 29 - Pitch Presentations, Awards + Graduation
+- July 6 - Retrospective

 ## Communications